 Longitudinal section through hepatopancreas of M. dobsoni exposed to 8 ppm PHCs for 5 days showed increased formation of mature B-cells towards the distal end of the tubules and the disintegration of tubule structure.
 A number of B-cells were seen extruded into the lumen.
 The tubule epithelium was reduced with nuclei of R-cells prominently visible.
 The proliferation of vacuolated B-cells almost upto the distal end of the tubules and reduction in the number of E-cells were noticed by the eighth day of exposure.
 The tubules also appeared shrunk and disintegrated (Fig. 3 d).
-In some areas the tunica proponia lay detached from the tubules (Fig 4 d).
+In some areas the tunica proporia lay detached from the tubules (Fig 4 d).
 Collapse of structural integrity of the tubule is evident with heavily vacuolated cells and E-cells piled up in the lumen.
 In the proximal region, cell debris was seen in the lumen of the tubules.
-Shrinkage and breakage of tubules and enlargement of tubule lumen resulted in structurally void areas in the hepatopancreas.
-The tubules appear shortened and the middle region of the hepatopancreas almost devoid of any distinct and defined morphological features.
+Shrinkage and breakage of tubules and enlargement of tubule appear shortened and the middle region of the hepatopancreas almost devoid of any distinct and defined morphological features.